-Monitoring and evaluation of an organisational development process is important to find out what difference the organisational development is making; to assess progress according to plan and hereunder revise or adjust as we proceed; to consider further inputs/resources; to report to donors as well as to have organisational learning and documentation for our institutional memory and to be accountable.
+Monitoring and evaluation of an organisational development process is important to find out what difference the organisational development is making; to assess progress compared to plan and hereunder revise or adjust as we proceed; to consider further inputs/resources; to report to donors as well as to have organisational learning and documentation for our institutional memory and to be accountable.

 Monitoring and evaluation are necessary to reflect on and to consciously and continuously learn from our experiences in order to change and improve our organisational development work in the future.
-To become a "learning organisation" is central to organisational development.
-Measuring changes in organisational capacity is certainly not an easy task.
-But the 'best' is easily the enemy of the 'good'.
+To become a "learning organisation" is central in any organisational development process2 Measuring changes in organisational capacity is certainly not an easy task.
 Frequently, extremely time-consuming and expensive monitoring and evaluation processes are designed, but never implemented.
-Clearly there are major issues regarding attribution or difficulties in measuring intangible changes in relationships, but these can be mitigated to a degree.
-It is better to undertake a more limited and qualified evaluation, rather than none at all - refer to the Ripple Model in annex 4.
+It is better to undertake a more limited and qualified evaluation, rather than none at all (refer to the Ripple Model3 in annex 4).

-Even a basic impact assessment can add real value to the organisational development process.
-It is possible to use the results from an organisational assessment as baseline for further development - but treat it with care.
-You cannot always rely on data/interviews from the assessment as people do not always answer according to reality.
-So make sure to cross check results before setting baseline standards.
+Even a basic or simple organisational assessment can add real value to the organisational development process, because the involved stakeholders jointly see where we are today.
+It is often a good idea to use the results from an organisational assessment as baseline for further development - but treat it with care and ensure that all stakeholders in the organisation have seen and accept this as the baseline.
+Make sure to cross check results before setting baseline standards.
 Make sure to mutually agree on milestones and set a timeline - the "ladder of change" (annex 4) could be one example.